Chapter 3.5 – Ports and the Circular Economy

 While maritime shipping involves specific CE mechanisms, a focus on ports underlines that they play a dual role in the circular economy:

 • Circular maritime supply chains.
 Identifying the existing or potential options where a port can develop and expand circular processes within the supply chains it supports.
-The port can be a site, a facilitator, and an intermediary for circular processes.
+The port can serve as a site, facilitator, and intermediary for circular processes.

 Containerization illustrates a specialized form of circularity since a container can be reused as long as it remains in good condition, requiring regular inspections and maintenance.
 Empty containers need to be repositioned between locations having a positive inbound trade balance and those with a positive outbound trade balance.
 At the end of their life cycle of about 15 years, containers can be recycled for their components or remanufactured for other uses, such as for storage sheds and real estate (housing, offices, retail).